 OAM (Winchanum Clan) was born and raised in Aurukun, leaving the community to attend boarding school and later Cairns Business College.
-From 2012 to 2020 Aurukun Commissioner Woolla held the position of Councillor in the Aurukun Shire Council, deciding not to stand as a candidate in the 2020 Local Government elections.
-Upon election to the position of Councillor for the Aurukun Shire Council in April 2012 she retired from her position as a Recognised Entity, where she worked to assist families and children in Aurukun.
+From 2012 to 2020 Commissioner Woolla served as a Councillor on the Aurukun Shire Council, deciding not to stand for re-election in 2020.
+Upon her election to Councillor in April 2012 she retired from her position as a Recognised Entity where she assisted families and children in Aurukun.

-In September 2014 Aurukun Commissioner Woolla was appointed to the Special Taskforce on Domestic and Family Violence in Queensland.
-The Taskforce was established by the then Premier Campbell Newman and was chaired by the Honourable Quentin Bryce AD CVO, former Governor-General of Australia.
-On 26 January 2015 Aurukun Commissioner Woolla was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
+In September 2014 Commissioner Woolla was appointed to the Special Taskforce on Domestic and Family Violence in Queensland, established by former QLD Premier Campbell Newman and chaired by the Honourable Quentin Bryce AD CVO and former Governor-General of Australia.
+On 26 January 2015 she was awarded the Medal of the Order of Australia (OAM) for her services to the community.
+In September 2018 she was appointed to the Queensland First Children and Families Board, which oversees the implementation of "Our Way" - a generational strategy and "Changing Tracks," an action plan for Aboriginal and Torres Strait Islander children and families (2017 - 2019).

-In September 2018 she was appointed to the Queensland First Children and Families Board.
-The Board was established to oversee the implementation of Our Way - A generational strategy for Aboriginal and Torres Strait Islander children and families 2017 - 2037 and Changing Tracks - An action plan for Aboriginal and Torres Strait Islander children and families 2017 - 2019.
-Commissioner Woolla is also a foster and kinship carer, an office bearer in the church, a founding Member of the Aurukun Community Justice Group, and a respected mediator and community Elder.
-Her support for the education and training of young people is well recognised and together with her husband, Dereck Walpo, she strives to improve opportunities for her community.
+Commissioner Woolla is also a foster and kinship carer, an office bearer in the Aurukun Church, a founding member of the Aurukun Community Justice Group, and a respected mediator and community elder.
+Her support for the education and training of young people is well recognised.
+Alongside her husband Dereck Walpo, she strives to improve opportunities for her community.